Executing Gradle builds on Jenkins

 $ git clone https://github.com/gradle/gradle-site-plugin.git Cloning into 'gradle-site-plugin'... $ cd gradle-site-plugin

 As a developer of a Java project, you’ll typical want to compile the source code, run the tests and assemble the JAR artifact.
 That’s no different for Gradle plugins.
 The following command achieves exactly that:

-./gradlew build BUILD SUCCESSFUL in 12s 14 actionable tasks: 14 executed
+$ ./gradlew build BUILD SUCCESSFUL 14 actionable tasks: 14 executed

 The project provides the Gradle Wrapper as part of the repository.
 It is a recommended practice for any Gradle project as it enables your project to built on CI without having to install the Gradle runtime.

 The sample project is equipped with support for generating build scans.